Convection can enhance the capacitive charging of porous electrodes

-The electric body force follows the dynamics of EDL formation at the pore entrance with the short timescale $\tau_\mathrm{s}$ and the decay of the axial electric field with the long timescale $\tau_\mathrm{l}$.
-Due to the capacitor-like charging of EDLs, we assume an exponential decay on both timescales.
-Following \cite{Ratschow.2022}, the time evolution is proportional to $(1-e^{-t/\tau_\mathrm{s}})e^{-t/\tau_\mathrm{l}}$.
-This explains why the velocities are higher at the short than at the long timescale.
-The fundamental mechanism still applies at higher wall potentials, where convection has a higher influence on pore charging and the estimation of the long timescale with \cref{eq:tau_l} looses validity.
+The delay between the EDL formation at the pore entrance with the short timescale $\tau_\mathrm{s}$, and attaining mechanical equilibrium inside the EDL on the long timescale $\tau_\mathrm{l}$ causes electroconvection.
+Following \cite{Ratschow.2022}, the overall time evolution is proportional to $(1-e^{-t/\tau_\mathrm{s}})e^{-t/\tau_\mathrm{l}}$, explaining why velocities are higher at the short than at the long timescale (\cref{Fig1}a).
+The fundamental mechanism of the delay driving a transient flow still applies at higher wall potentials, where convection affects pore charging more.
+However, the estimation of the long timescale with \cref{eq:tau_l} loses validity in this regime.